 These solutions are encouraging, but they must also be sustainable, with suppliers delivering quality, effective work that builds trust, supports client businesses and can sustain long professional relationships.

-However, it is possible to transform, provide youth skills and opportunities and grow a small business while generating positive outcomes for all involved.
+However, it is possible to transform, building youth skills and opportunities and grow a small business while generating positive outcomes for all involved.

 One example of an organization that is doing this is Sum of 21.This creative incubator develops young talent to successfully enter the creative industry in their respective fields.